Howey Place

-Located in the heart of the shopping precinct, Howey Place is currently flanked with small designer fashion shops.
-It joins with the Collins234 Boutique Place, a shopping mall at 234 Collins Street which runs through to Collins Street, as well forming an "L" shape toward the back of the Capitol Arcade which connects it with Swanston Street.
+Located in the heart of the shopping precinct, Howey Place is currently flanked with small retail outlets.
+A number of lanes and pedestrian walkways run off it, including Presgrave Lane, the Capitol Arcade which connects to Swanston Street, a shopping mall at 234 Collins Street which runs through to Collins Street, and the lobby/arcade of the Manchester Unity Building on the corner of Swanston and Collins Streets.